netascode/ansible-dc-vxlan-example/README.md

 ### Underlay configuration

-This file will be named `underlay.yml`.
-Here you will configure the base topology inventory of the switches in the fabric.
+This data is defined in `host_vars/nac-ndfc1/underlay.nac.yaml` and contains the underlay settings for the fabric.

 ```yaml
 ---